seanthegeek/mastodon-lists/README.md

 | STEM                | Scientists, technologists, developers, and such      |
 | US Politics         | US politicians, pundits, and interest groups         |

 Accounts may be in multiple lists.
-For example, many on the accounts in the NatAec list are also in the Geopolitics list.
+For example, many of the accounts in the NatAec list are also in the Geopolitics list.

 ## Importing lists